-AL OWN BCM is a joint venture between Al-Own Advanced for Contracting; which is a Jordanian contracting company incorporated in 1983, with its headquarter in Amman, and BCM International Company; which began as “Bayswater Contracting” a family firm in Western Australia in the early 1950s, and then expanded into Ghana in 1990.
+AL OWN BCM is a joint venture between Al-Own Advanced for Contracting; which is a Jordanian contracting company incorporated in 1983, with its headquarters in Amman, and BCM International Company; which began as “Bayswater Contracting” a family firm in Western Australia in the early 1950s, and then expanded into Ghana in 1990.

 APCO oil shale projects are located in the Attarat Um Ghudran oil shale reserve, which is estimated to contain over 3.5 billion tones of Oil Shale.

 The Financial Close and Notice to Proceed (NTP) was issued on the 16th of March 2017.